JYang1997/sipser_notes/README.md

 # sipser_notes

-"Introduction to the Theory of COmputation" Michael Sipser, reading notes
+"Introduction to the Theory of Computation" Michael Sipser, reading notes